bbmokhtari/django-translations/docs/reference/utils.rst

    Return the translations query of a query.

-   If the query is on a :attr:`translatable field \
+   If the query is on the :attr:`translatable fields \
-   <translations.models.Translatable.TranslatableMeta.fields>` it returns the
+   <translations.models.Translatable.TranslatableMeta.fields>` it returns
-   translations equivalent of the query as a new query, otherwise it returns the query without any change as a new query.
+   the translations equivalent of the query as a new query, otherwise it returns the query without any change.

    :param model: The model which the query acts on.
    :type model: type(~django.db.models.Model)